Lucky life of John Steele and America’s earliest petroleum riches.

 “It was wealth from nowhere,” Black explained.
 “Somebody like that was coming in without any opportunity or wealth and suddenly has a transforming moment.
 That’s the magic and it transfers right through to the Beverly Hillbillies and the rest of the mythology.”

-“Coal Oil Johnny” was a legend and like all legends, “he became a stand-in for a constellation of people, things, ideas, feelings and morals – in this case, about oil wealth and how it works,” added the article.
+“Coal Oil Johnny” was a legend and like all legends, “he became a stand-in for a constellation of people, things, ideas, feelings and morals – in this case, about oil wealth and how it works,” he added.

 “He made and lost this huge fortune – and yet he didn’t go crazy or do anything terrible.
 Instead, he ended up living a regular, content life, mostly as a railroad agent in Nebraska,” the 2010 Atlantic article concluded.
 “Surely there’s a lesson in that for the millions who’ve lost everything in the housing boom and bust.”